What are the Ten Best Places to Visit in Whitby?

-North Yorkshire property consultancy, Hendersons, shared the news and it was picked up by the regional media.
+North Yorkshire property consultancy, Hendersons, shared the news recently and it was picked up by the regional media.

 We are handy for the Whalebone Arch and the Whitby Pavilion.
 Whitby Beach is also a short walk away.
+The following is just a small selection of things to see while you stay ‘by the sea!’

-As many of us are expecting a busy season (fingers and toes crossed) we thought we’d put together a list of ten places to visit during your stay.
+We thought we’d put together a list of ten places to visit during your stay.

-Of course, there’s lots more beside these!
+There’s lots more beside these!

 There should be something for everyone in our list.
 Here goes …